discoveryjs/discovery-cli/README.md

         --model-reset-cache       Enable model cache reset feature
-    -o, --output <path>           Path for a build result (`build` by default) --pretty-data [indent]    Pretty print of model data if any --serve-only-assets       Include server only assets
-    -s, --single-file             Output a model build as a single HTML file per model --sourcemap [mode]        Enable source map generation, optional "mode" can be: linked (default, when [mode] is omitted), external or inline (see
+    -o, --output <path>           Path for a build result (`build` by default) --pretty-data [indent]    Pretty print of model data if any --serve-only-assets       Include server only assets into build -s, --single-file             Output a model build as a single HTML file per model --sourcemap [mode]        Enable source map generation, optional "mode" can be: linked (default, when [mode] is omitted), external or inline (see